desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 {@import :listen}

 > **Note:** Since listeners can't be removed, don't add a listener to an object that's intended to 'outlive' the listener.
 For example, from the {@link Activity.ready()} method, don't add a listener to an object that stays around during the entire lifetime of the application.
 That may end up adding multiple listeners, creating a memory leak.
 In that case, use a (service) observer, or find a way to attach the target object to the activity.

-### Async event streams {#listen-async}

-Rather than using a callback function, you can also use an _async iterable_ to listen for events.
-This allows for a 'loop'-like syntax, and ensures that each event is handled in sequence, even if the event is emitted while the listener is still processing a previous event.
+See below for better ways to handle events.

+## Handling change events from attached objects {#change-attach}

+With an architecture that's based on _composition_, parent objects are often most interested in changes to attached objects — for example, to keep their own internal state up to date.

+You can simply provide a callback (or an {@link Observer} instance, see below) to the {@link ManagedObject.attach attach()} or {@link ManagedObject.autoAttach autoAttach()} methods to listen for change events from to-be attached objects.

+Note that this mechanism only works for change events, not for other events.

+{@import :attach-callback}

+## Handling change events from services {#service-events}

+Shared functionality and data is commonly encapsulated in a **service**, accessible by name (e.g. `Auth` or `Settings`) using the {@link ServiceContext service context}.
+Refer to the documentation for {@link services} to learn more.

+Services can be _observed_ by activities and other services.
+A callback function (or an {@link Observer} instance, see below) can be used to listen for change events that are emitted by a service, along with service registration, replacement, and unlinking, when provided to the `observeService()` method.

+A callback only listens for change events, not for other events.

-{@import :listen-async}
+{@import :service-callback}

 ## Observers {#observers}

 The Desk framework provides an even more powerful mechanism for handling events, in the form of _observers_.

-Observers are _classes_ that are instantiated to observe a single object at a time.
-They can be used to handle all events, property changes, and attachment changes (i.e. attaching or unlinking) of any {@link ManagedObject} instance.
+Observers are defined as classes, that can be instantiated to observe a single object at a time.
+They can be used to handle _all_ events, as well as property changes, and attachment changes (i.e. attaching or unlinking) of a managed object.

 To create an observer, write a subclass of the {@link Observer} class, and override its methods or add your own.
 Then, create an instance and use the {@link Observer.observe observe()} method to start observing a target object.

 - {@link Observer +}
 - {@link Observer.observe}

-The lifecycle of an observer instance extends beyond that of the target object, so that a single observer can be used to observe multiple objects.
+Note that while an observer only observes one object at a time, the lifecycle of an observer instance extends beyond that of the target object.
+A single observer can be used to observe multiple objects _after_ one another.

 Once a target object is unlinked, the observer stops automatically.
-You can also stop the observer manually using the {@link Observer.stop stop()} method.
-After that, the observer can be used again to observe a new object.
+You can also stop the observer manually using the {@link Observer.stop stop()} method, or call {@link Observer.observe observe()} again to stop observing one object and start observing a new one.

 - {@link Observer.stop}